Gonna Give Her All the Love I've Got

+Benny Gordon recorded his version of the song.
+Backed with "Turn on Your Love Light", it was released on Wand 1188.
+It was a four star pick in the 17 August issue of Record World, with the reviewer saying it "Will be right for many boogalooers".
+For the week of 21 September, it was reported that Benny Gordon's song was new at WWRL in NYC.
+Also that week, in the R&B Station Listings section of Record World, Gordon's song was listed as a pick at WJLD in Birmingham.
+As shown in the 28 September issue of Record World, it was on the playlist of WJLD in Birmingham.
+It was reported in the 5 October issue of Record World that his record was getting attention.

 In 1970, Jimmy Ruffin's Motown labelmate Marvin Gaye, released the song on the Tamla label. released from his album, That's the Way Love Is.
 Gaye's cover version of the song was a modest hit when Gaye released it in early 1970, peaking at #67 on the Billboard Hot 100 and at #26 on the Hot Selling Soul Singles chart.
 For Gaye the single was a double sided hit, as its flip side, "How Can I Forget" also charted (#41 US Pop, #18 US R&B).

 Still another Motown act, The Temptations, recorded the tune as part of their album "The Temptations Wish It Would Rain.Williams, Otis and Romanowski, Patricia (1988, updated 2002).
 Temptations.
 Lanham, MD: Cooper Square.
 ISBN 0-8154-1218-5.
 However, it was The Temptations' baritone lead singer, Paul Williams, that sang lead vocals on the song, rather than Jimmy's brother, Temptations member David Ruffin.
 Their version was also released as a B-side to their hit single, "I Could Never Love Another (After Loving You)", which turned out to be Ruffin's last lead released before he left the group.

 Tony Tribe did a single cover of the song with Trojan Records, before dying in a car accident in Canada in 1970.